A rock solid rider, Arielle Gold had another year full of high-profile podiums.

-FIRST TRACKS She began shredding on skis first, learning the ropes from her parents at age three at Steamboat Springs.
-But Gold looked up to her older brother Taylor, and he inspired her to try snowboarding when she was seven.
+FIRST TRACKS She began shredding on skis first, learning the ropes from her parents at age three at Steamboat Mountain.
+Gold looked up to her older brother Taylor (who is also a member of U.S. Snowboarding), and he inspired her to try snowboarding when she was seven.
 “Taylor made it look like so much fun,” she says.

 OFF THE SNOW